techidaily/site-facebook/source/_posts/a-guide-to-dissolving-instagram-facebook-association.md

  Once you've unlinked your account, new posts that you share on Instagram will no longer appear on Facebook.
 Moreover, your Facebook friends will not be prompted to follow you on Instagram when they log into that app.

- Removing your Facebook or Instagram account from the Accounts Center is not the same as[deleting or deactivating your Instagram account](https://www.makeuseof.com/tag/deactivate-delete-instagram-account/) .
+ Removing your Facebook or Instagram account from the Accounts Center is not the same as [deleting or deactivating your Instagram account](https://www.makeuseof.com/tag/deactivate-delete-instagram-account/) .
 You will need to follow different steps to do this.

 ## How to Remove Instagram Posts From Facebook